 The contest has categories for nongame and game species, as well as plants/insects.
 An overall winning photograph will be chosen, with the number of place winners in each category determined by the number of qualified entries.

 Contestants are limited to no more than five entries.
 Photos must have been taken in North Dakota.

 By submitting an entry, photographers grant permission to Game and Fish to publish winning photographs in North Dakota OUTDOORS, and on the Department’s website.

 HIP Registration Required

-Hunters can HIP certify when purchasing a license – or by clicking the Migratory Bird HIP link – at the North Dakota Game and Fish Department website.
+Hunters can HIP certify when purchasing a license – or by clicking the Migratory Bird HIP link – on the Buy and Apply page.
 In addition, hunters can call 888-634-4798 and record the HIP number on their printed license.

 Those who registered to hunt the spring light goose season in North Dakota do not have to register with HIP again, as it is required only once per year.

 HIP registration is a cooperative program designed to determine a sample of hunters from which to measure the harvest of migratory birds for management purposes.

 In addition, the bird banding lab has a mobile friendly reporting site that will aid hunters to report bands via mobile devices.